The Community of Faithful Prayer

 Whoever you are, whatever your beliefs, we warmly welcome you to this page dedicated to The Community of Faithful Prayer!
 You will find a few items available for your perusal that will explain what The Community is about and how you can join the efforts.

 Prayer in an important part of our mission.
 If this is something that resonates, we would love to hear from you!

 Archbishop Rima extended to us the call to be Chaplains for The Community in 2021.
 We are blessed to live in Invercargill, New Zealand.
 We are honoured to take on this responsibility and join an international family of praying for the Church.
-Although we are not adherents of The Reformed Old Catholic Church, the ministry provided by its bishops and clergy to people of all backgrounds irrespective of denomination, needs prayerful support.
+Although we are not adherents of The Reformed Old Catholic Church, the ministry provided by its clergy to people of all backgrounds irrespective of denomination, needs prayerful support.
 We believe that we have a Christian duty to pray for the needs of all people and this is one way we can fulfill that.

 What are we about?

 The Community is made up of individuals from around the world invited to pray for the Church and its leaders.
 The title says it all!
 It is not a religious community, like the Benedictines or Franciscans.
 It does not have a Rule or a distinguishing habit.
 There is no subscription fee.
 It is not permitted to receive financial assistance of any kind.
 It is simply a gathering of lay friends who offer specific prayers, irrespective of religion.

 Like a religious community, the members of The Community are called 'Brother' or 'Sister' and have the initials CFP after their names.
 This is to reflect the family atmosphere of The Community and being members of it.
 The membership, whilst open to everyone, has one restriction.
 Members of the Clergy cannot be admitted.
 The Community is called specifically to pray for the ministry of the Clergy of this Church.